-DISCHARGE TYPE
+Permit Coverage Status (select one):

+☐ This is a new discharge.

+☐ This discharge is currently authorized under this Order and this NOI is to modify the current Authorization to

+Discharge.
+CIWQS Place ID:

-Select one: ☐ This is a new discharge ☐ This discharge is currently authorized under this Order (VOC and Fuel Ger for modification of the current Authorization to Discharge.
-CIWQS Place II ☐ This discharge is currently authorized under this Order (VOC and Fuel Ger Dischargers who need to continue discharging after December 31, 2023, to April 7, 2023.
-CIWQS Place ID: D: neral Permit), which requires authorize
+☐ This discharge is currently authorized under this Order and this NOI is to continue discharging after July 31,

+2023 (NOI is due November 3, 2022).
+CIWQS Place ID:

+Category (select one):

+☐ Category 1: Aquifer reclamation program well discharges.

+☐ Category 3: Structural dewatering discharges of 10,000 gallons per day or -

+Category 5.
+Structural dewatering discharges of 10,000 gamons per day of greater requiring treatment.

+IV DDO IECT INFODMATION

+IV.
 PROJECT INFORMATION

-Type of Site or Project: (e.g., closed fuel station, short-term construction dewa cleanup site) tering project, closed groundwater
+Type of Site or Project: (e.g., structural dewatering project)

-Project Tentative Completion Date:
+Project Tentative Completion Date (if any):

+Troject Tentative Completion Bate (If any).

-UTILITY INFORMATION
+V. UTILITY INFORMATION

+1 1-4

-I have contacted the local sanitary sewer agency serving the above named addr the local sanitary sewer system is not technically and economically feasible. ess and determined that discharging to
+I have contacted the local sanitary sewer agency serving the above named addressed the local sanitary sewer system is not technically and economically feasible. ess and determined that discharging to

+the local sanitary sewer system is not technically and economically leasible.

+Plance check one (if No or Not Applicable plance explain)

-Please check one (if No or Not Applicable, please explain)
+Please check one (if No or Not Applicable, please explain) ☐ Yes

-□Yes

-□No:
+□ No:

-□Not Applicable:
+□ Not Applicable:

+G + D AN INC

 Contact Person's Name and Title

 Contact Person's Email Contact Person's Phone No.

-I have contacted the local agencies having jurisdiction over the use of the storm informed them about this proposed discharge. n drain system or watercourse and
+I have contacted the local agencies having jurisdiction over the use of the storm drain system or watercourse and

+informed them about this proposed discharge. aram system of watercourse and

+miorined them doods this proposed disentalize.

 Please check one (if No or Not Applicable, please explain)

 □Yes

-□No:
+□ No:

 □ Not Applicable:

+- постаррисание.

 Contact Person's Name and Title

+Contact I cison 5 Ivanic and Titic

+Contact Demonits Finall Contact Daniel 2 DI NI

 Contact Person's Email Contact Person's Phone No.